tonyandrewmeyer/tonyandrewmeyer/README.md

 # Kia ora, I'm Tony 👋

-I'm a software engineer passionate about building robust and elegant solutions.
-Welcome to my GitHub profile!
+I'm a former architect and burned out product manager, back in the warmth of software engineering.
+I'm passionate about security, education, and the environment.

+More importantly, I'm a dad!
+Go listen to my kid's [band's music](http://kidsupthetree.band) and [his solo stuff](http://fdasavage.nz).

 ## 🌐 Find Me Online